Cybersecurity and Peak-Shaving with Solar-Log

 To reliably implement feed-in management for systems of this size, several energy management devices are linked together via an Ethernet network.
 This networking allows the control signals of the grid operators to be exchanged with each other.

 With Solar-Log, such complex architectures can be implemented using the network control principle.
-Here, the signals from the grid operator are received at the master EMS and distributed to the connected inverters via the slave EMS.
-For this system architecture, the Solar-Log system allows the master to be linked with up to nine slaves in the network.
+Here, the signals from the grid operator are received at the primary EMS and distributed to the connected inverters via the secondary EMS.
+For this system architecture, the Solar-Log system allows the primary EMS to be linked with up to nine secondary EMS units in the network.
 By networking the EMS, complex requirements (several system parts and feed-in points and many different inverter manufacturers) can be implemented.

 3. Load Peak Management (Peak Shaving)